cuducos/my-internet-speed/README.md

 You can get these Twitter credentials at the [Twitter Application Management dashboard](https://apps.twitter.com/).

+Some speed test backends do not provide a URL with the results.
+In these cases we take a screenshot from the speed test result and upload it to [Imgur](https://imgur.com/).
+If you want to use this feature, you need an account there and a client ID for a registered application.

 ### Settings

 Before you get started, copy `.env.sample` as `.env` and edit as follows: